 Snowflake

-To write your transformed data into a Snowflake table using Upsolver, you must first create a connection that provides the appropriate credentials to access your database.
+To write transformed data into a Snowflake table using Upsolver, you need to create a connection with the appropriate credentials.
+Upsolver supports two authentication methods for Snowflake:

 Syntax